Skip to main content

 1. Quick actions (center): The Studio IDE surfaces quick actions at the top of the panel to help you get started with common tasks, like generating documentation, semantic models, tests, and metrics.
 When selected, the text field is pre-filled with a prompt for the selected action.
 These quick actions may evolve over time as new capabilities are added.

-2. Agent mode button (bottom left): Switch between Ask and Code mode.
+2. Agent mode button (bottom left): Switch between Ask for approval and Edit files automatically mode.
 Click the button to change modes.

-3. Model context (bottom left, next to mode): Shows the currently open file.
+3. Model context (bottom left): Shows the currently open file.
 Use @ in the text field to reference a different model.
 Click x to remove the model context.

 6. Stop or Enter (bottom right): Press Enter to submit your prompt.
 Press Stop to stop the current session and agent processing.
 You cannot undo this action.